 Early predictors of rebleeding include high systolic blood pressure, the presence of hematoma within the brain or ventricles, poor Hunt-Hess grade, posterior circulation aneurysms, and any aneurysm greater than 10 mm in size.
 Systolic blood pressure should be kept below 140 to 160 mm Hg to prevent rebleeding.
 Labetalol is commonly used for this purpose.

-SAH is a serious life-threatening emergency that demands prompt treatment.
-The majority of patients present to the emergency room.
-Thus, the emergency department physician must know how to assess the patient and order the appropriate tests.
-A neurology and a neurosurgical consultation is mandatory.
-In addition, the intensivist and Neuro ICU nurses must be familiar with the management of these patients.
-Unfortunately, the disorder carrries a mortality in excess of 50% irrespective of treatment.
-Even those who survive are left with serious complications that are disabling.
+SAH is a severe life-threatening emergency that demands prompt treatment.
+The majority of patients present to the emergency department; thus, the emergency department team must know how to assess the patient and order the appropriate tests.
+Neurology and a neurosurgical consultation are mandatory.
+In addition, the intensivist and Neurology ICU nurses must be familiar with the management of these patients.
+Unfortunately, the disorder carries mortality over 50% irrespective of treatment.
+Even those who survive are left with severe complications that are disabling.
 Thus, an ethics team should be involved early on to discuss with the family the options of DNR.

 |||Intracranial aneurysms: Review of current science and management., Toth G,Cerejo R,, Vascular medicine (London, England), 2018 Jun [PubMed PMID: 29848228]|